 We don’t think the Galaxy A14 5G is the most impressive cheap Samsung phone out there, but if you can get it through a carrier, it can easily be the cheapest.
 This phone is frequently available for huge discounts (or free) on contract in the US, and despite its fairly standard design, we think it’s a pretty good budget buy.

 The phone itself performed admirably in our testing.
 The main camera gave solid results in good lighting, performance was great for everyday use, and battery life topped out at two full days.
 However, the big intangible advantage here is Samsung’s commitment to updates: this phone will continue to receive security updates for five years, and Android version updates for two years.
 At this price, that’s unheard of outside of Samsung’s lineup.

 As one of the cheapest Samsung phones you can buy, it does make some sacrifices, and those are mostly in the build materials and speaker quality.
 You can get around this by buying a case and using headphones (surprise, there is a 3.5mm headphone jack).
 There’s also a paltry 64GB of storage, but that’s easily remedied thanks to expandable storage.

 Ultimately, this is a cheap Samsung phone that cuts the right corners to keep the price under $200.
 Even better, you can get it for free or cheap via carriers like T-Mobile and AT&T. We think that’s a fantastic deal, and this device is more than capable for the vast majority of users.
 It’s worth mentioning that there’s an LTE version of the Galaxy A14 available in some regions for slightly less, but we think the 5G version is a better overall buy.

 What makes it stand out

-- Price: It’s expensive unlocked, but you can get it for free or cheap via carriers in the US.
+- Price: It’s affordable to buy unlocked, but you can get it for free or nearly free via carriers in the US.